 Once distance learning is firmly in place, it’s a great time to incorporate these social-emotional activities and ideas at home.
 They can be adapted for home or school and should be an essential part of any child’s education plan.
 Learning can’t happen with children in chaos, unable to self-regulate.
 A calm, focused, centered mind is necessary for maximum growth and development.
 Use the ideas, strategies, resources, books, and tools at school and home to empower children.

-Social-Emotional Activities and Resources for Distance Learning
+Social-Emotional Activities and Resources

 The Social-Emotional Learning, Social Skills, & Character Education Curriculum bundles, as well as our Morning Meeting resources and slides can help you develop social-emotional intelligence at home while distance learning.
 These comprehensive packages include units on Emotions, Self-management, Growth Mindset, Relationships, Social Awareness, Kindness, Respect, and Responsibility.